hang-kim-stat/Bayesian-Meta/README.md

   - The current default setting `DrawDiagnostics = TRUE` on Line 14 of each R code will produce the diagnostic plot of **μ** = E(**θ**<sub>l</sub>) (while running MCMC) and store it in `output/[Simulation_X]/[MethodName]/DiagnosticPlot` directory.
   - `W_Summary.R` generates two tables used for Figure 3 in the main text and Tables 5 and 6 in the Supplementary Materials.

+### `Simulation_2` directory

+The directory contains R codes for simulation study in Section 4.2.
+The structure of the direction is the same with that of `Simulation_1` directory.

+Except the change of regression model for analyzing

+`Simulation_1` and `Simulation_2` contains

+Codes for Simulation Studies

+`Simulation_1` and `Simulation_2` contains codes for simulation study in Section 4.1 and 4.2, respectively, to implement four methods:
+  - `1_Benchmark.R` Random-effects analysis using all 40 simulation IPD studies
+  - `2_IPD-AD.R` **Proposed integrated random-effects analysis** with 10 IPD studies and 30 AD studies
+  - `3_IPD-AD-pooled.R` Proposed integrated random-effects analysis with a mis-specification density ratio model
+  - `4_IPD_only.R` Random-effects analysis using only 10 IPD studies

 ### Code for I-WIP Meta-analysis Study

 The script `I-WIP_Application_CodeOnly.R` was used to implement our proposed method on the real dataset.
   - Due to public access restrictions, the data were not released here.
   - The complete dataset is available from the data custodian (OOO) at OOO@OOO, subject to the Terms and Conditions of Data Transfer.

 ## `data` directory